OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 To create a local
-OpenMDAO-Framework repository, you need to *clone* the OpenMDAO-Framework repository on Github using the following command:
+OpenMDAO-Framework repository, you need to *clone* the OpenMDAO-Framework repository on GitHub using the following command:

 ::